Community Contacts M

 1st Thursday of each month at 7 pm.

-This is a non-profit recreational softball league for area residents.
+This is a nonprofit recreational softball league.
+To be eligible, men must be at least 18 years of age, must not currently be attending high school, and must either live or work in Merrimack.
 Softball is played throughout the summer months, along with weekend tournaments.
 The league president announces dates and times.
-Membership on a Merrimack team is required.

 MMS-PTG strives to support the best possible education for MMS students by promoting curriculum enrichment, supporting extracurricular activities, fostering a positive relationship with all members of the Merrimack Community and working with the school volunteer coordinator to provide support for the teachers and school administration.
 Membership is open to any Merrimack resident.

 The purpose of the Republican Town Committee is to encourage local participation in representative government, and support Republican Party principles and candidates.
 The committee manages the affairs of the party, directs general campaign activities, organizes opportunities for the public to meet and interact with candidates, and supports candidates for local, state and national offices.
 Meetings are generally held at the Merrimack Town Hall on the 4th Monday of the month.
 Special meetings and events are held at other times and/or locations based on election activities.
 Membership is open to residents of Merrimack who are registered Republicans.
 Dues are $5 per year.
 Volunteers are always welcome.

 MERRIMACK RIVER WATERSHED COUNCIL